AndrewRichards-Code/MIRU/README.md

 - Ray Tracing support via DXR for D3D12 and via VK_KHR_acceleration_structure/VK_KHR_ray_tracing_pipeline for Vulkan.
 - Dynamic Rendering for executing render commands without RenderPasses and Framebuffers (D3D12: Core, Vulkan: VK_KHR_dynamic_rendering).
 - Timeline Semaphores for D3D12 style sychronisation primitives (D3D12: Core, Vulkan: VK_KHR_timeline_semaphore).
-- Synchronisation 2 for easier management of resource transitions and submissions (D3D12: Core(Enhanced Barriers), Vulkan: VK_KHR_synchronization2) - WIP.
+- Synchronisation 2 for easier management of resource transitions and submissions (D3D12: Enhanced Barriers, Vulkan: VK_KHR_synchronization2).
 - ViewInstancing/Multiview supports rendering to multiple views in a single draw call, through the use of SV_ViewID in shaders (D3D12 is limited to a maximum of 4 views).
 - Shader Viewport Index Layer allows the usage of SV_RenderTargetArrayIndex and SV_ViewportArrayIndex from pre-rasterisation stages.
 - Mesh and Task/Amplification shader support for D3D12 and Vulkan with VK_EXT_mesh_shader.